-- 1.1 There should be an agreed schedule between the artist and the client.
-The client constitutes the legal representative of the commissioning body or bodies, e.g. organization, business, municipality, or community group etc. Schedules of work should include, but not be limited to, a start date, maquette completion date, project completion date, payment dates. - 1.2 The artist agrees to execute the work in a professional manner, ensure that all work is of the required quality, and that the work is substantially expressive of the agreed design from which the final work will be created. - 1.3 Any location should be specified and approved by the artist and client for suitability, e.g. that preparation of a wall, or services required for a location, any necessary permits or lighting, are the responsibility of the client unless otherwise agreed upon in writing.
-Artists may often be responsible for some, or all, location considerations, so appropriate planning, expertise and budgeting should be factored into the agreement and schedule.
+- There should be an agreed schedule between the artist and the engager/s (community organizer ("engager") or their designated representative, legal representative, organization, business, municipality, or community group etc.).
+Schedules of work should include, but not be limited to, a start date, proposal completion date, project completion date, and payment dates. - There should be an established line of communication with a designated representative of the engager.
+For example, if the commissioning organization is a community league, an individual or a committee representative needs to be selected to facilitate communication with the artist. - Any location should be specified and approved by the artist and engager for suitability, e.g. that preparation of a wall, utilities services required, any necessary permits or lighting, etc., is the responsibility of the engager unless otherwise agreed upon in writing.
+Artists may often be responsible for some, or all, location considerations, so appropriate planning, expertise and budgeting should be factored into the agreement and schedule. (for Insurance and Risk of Loss, see Section 4)